-Mary Lopez Dale of Cedar Park serves as general counsel for Family Hospital Systems and Family Emergency Room.
+Mary Lopez Dale of Cedar Park an attorney at Deitch Law Offices in Austin, Texas.
 She is a member of the State Bar of Texas, the Fifth Circuit Court of Appeals and the United States Supreme Court.
-She serves as a member of the Board of Directors for the Austin Community College Foundation and the Leander Education for Excellence Foundation.
 She is a founding member and past commander of American Legion Post 911.
 Dale received her Bachelor of Arts degree in Political Science from The Ohio State University and a Juris Doctor degree from Cleveland Marshall College of Law.
 She is a former enlisted soldier in the US Army Reserve.
 She earned a commission through ROTC and served on active duty and was honorably discharged at the rank of Captain.

 Term Expires December 31, 2027

 Kevin Barber of Houston is the founder of Veteran Energy, LLC, 95 Bravo Resources and the Power to Give Back Program, an initiative created to provide resources to military veterans and their families.
-Leveraging his background in energy trading and risk management, Mr. Barber has spent over 25 years in energy commodity trading and banking while holding positions with increasing responsibility at Duke Energy, Integrys Energy (Wisconsin Public Service), Southwest Energy, Silvergate Bank, Panhandle Eastern Trading Company, Associated Natural Gas, and currently serves as Desk Head for Business Development and Retail Trading at Bridgelink Commodities, LLC.
+Leveraging his background in energy trading and risk management, Mr. Barber has spent over 25 years in energy commodity trading and banking while holding positions with increasing responsibility at Duke Energy, Integrys Energy (Wisconsin Public Service), Southwest Energy, Silvergate Bank, Panhandle Eastern Trading Company, and Associated Natural Gas.

 Term Expires December 31, 2025